thelfer/MFrontGallery/docs/web/index.md

 **code-reuse**. `MFront` provides several techniques to facilitate code factorisation between implementations as described in the ["Best practices" page](best-practices.html)

+# Typical use case of projects derived from `MFrontGallery` {#sec:mfm:introduction:typical_use_case}

+## Generic behaviours delivered along with a general purpose solver

+## Domain-specific tools built-in on top of general purpose solver

 # Files organization {#sec:mfm:introduction:files}